Team207-S2024/team207-s2024/assignments/report.md

   <i>Figure 12: Final Schematic of the project. </i>
 </p>

+### Version 2.0

+If this were to be made again, with certain restrictions unlocked, there's a decent amount that could be done to augment the concept.

+For starters, the PCB could have been made with less space in between components.
+The sensors are somewhat spaced out decently, and there is minimal interference between the ESP32 and the power supply/motor driver, but some things could be closer.
+The component choice themselves could have been better - the bypass capacitor and humidity sensor resistor size especially really didn't need to be as big as they were.
+In a proper device, it would have made a lot more sense to have the humidity sensor closer if not completely in the soil of the plant, but because there was a distinct restriciton on daughter boards this was the closest to that concept.

 ### Bill of Materials

 The group also finalized the bill of materials for the project for the purpose of sending out a purchase request.
 The first iteration of the purchase request was not perfect, but it was revised as soon as it could be.